dreamfactorysoftware/platform-wiki/setup-guide/3-setup-the-emretlrunner/1-Installing-EmrEtlRunner.md

     :task_instance_bid: 0.015 # In USD.
 Adjust bid, or leave blank for non-spot-priced (i.e. on-demand) task instances
 :etl:
   :job_name: Snowplow ETL # Give your job a name
-  :implementation: hadoop # DO NOT CHANGE to 'hive' unless you are loading into Infobright
+  :implementation: hadoop # DO NOT CHANGE
   :collector_format: cloudfront # Or 'clj-tomcat' for the Clojure Collector
-  :continue_on_unexpected_error: false # You can switch to 'true' if you really don't want the ETL throwing exceptions.
-Doesn't work for Hadoop ETL yet
+  :continue_on_unexpected_error: false # Do not change
-  :storage_format: redshift # Or 'hive' or 'mysql-infobright'.
-Doesn't work for Hadoop ETL yet (always outputs redshift format)
+  :storage_format: redshift # Do not change.
+(Currently we only support Redshfit as a storage target.
+PostgreSQL support is coming shortly.)
 # Can bump the below as Snowplow releases new versions
 :snowplow:
   :hadoop_etl_version: 0.3.2 # Version of the Hadoop ETL